newatoms/guides/how-to-pitch-post-supply/readme.md

 ## The basics of what we do and why we do it

 ### Problem

 Advertising is dead.

-We are all sick and tire of the large amounts of aggressive and pushy content that have no real value and drowns out the content that actually is valuable, waisting a lot of recourses in the process.
+We are all sick and tired of the large amounts of aggressive and pushy content that have no real value and drowns out the content that actually is valuable, waisting a lot of recourses in the process.

 In order to build a meaning full relationship with your audience you need content that they have a use for, instead of somting that infulences the way they see you.